Chart Color Schemes

 Residential development activity is lower than average in Wagin according to AreaSearch's national comparison of local real estate markets

-Wagin has experienced approximately 13 dwelling approvals annually over the past five financial years, totalling 66 homes.
-In FY2025 to date, there have been 5 approvals recorded.
-Each dwelling built resulted in an average of 2.2 new residents per year between FY2021 and FY2025.
-The average construction cost for new homes was $253,000.
+Wagin has received approximately 13 dwelling approvals annually over the past five financial years, totalling 66 homes.
+So far in the financial year 2026 (FY-26), 5 approvals have been recorded.
+Each dwelling built since FY-21 to FY-25 has resulted in an average of 2.2 new residents annually, indicating strong demand that supports property values.
+The average construction cost for these dwellings is $253,000, aligning with broader regional development trends.

 Frequently Asked Questions - Development